 - EU and US Servers

-BlockNews offers 3500 days of retention.
-Text retention is over two years as well.
+BlockNews offers 4873 days of retention.
+Text retention is over 10 years.
 This is competitive with other providers.

 BlockNews only offers block access, so you don’t have to buy a renewing subscription.
 Your access will end as soon as you’ve downloaded the allotted amount of data.
 All plans include SSL encryption, access to their US and EU servers and retention of 4873 days.